Barry Phillips

 Regional Service Coordinator, Calgary

-Lisa joined our team at the First Nations Health Consortium in 2021 as an Access Worker and moved into a Regional Service Coordinator role in 2022.
+I joined the team at the First Nations Health Consortium in 2021 as an Access Worker and moved into a Regional Service Coordinator role in 2022.

-She graduated from Mount Royal University with a Diploma in Social Work and a Diploma in Disability Studies.
-Lisa has 15+ years of experience working in the human services field empowering and supporting children, youth, and families.
-She is honored to advocate for resources on behalf of first nations children.
+I graduated from Mount Royal University with a Diploma in Social Work and a Diploma in Disability Studies.
+I have over 20+ years of experience working in the human services field empowering and supporting children, youth, and families.
+I’m honored to advocate for resources on behalf of first nations children.

 Rachel Hoof